department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/products/in-person support/VHIC-VIC Discovery.md

 [FY19: 618,274; FY20 – May 2020: 382,422](https://github.com/department-of-veterans-affairs/digital-experience-products/issues/2)

 #### 09/29/2023 VHIC Stakeholder Teams Meeting
-Intros - Tom first
-Modernize sign in process, work with MHV team
-Working with VA.gov
+LGA and IPP Overview:
-Team is building a service for IPP, working with Login.gov to do this migration to use Login.gov to log into VA.gov In order for them to do this they need an IAL2 account The verification process for proofing remotely is fraught with issues
+Modernize sign in process, work with MHV team and VA.gov Team is building a service for IPP, working with Login.gov to do this migration to use Login.gov to log into VA.gov In order for them to do this they need an IAL2 account The verification process for proofing remotely is fraught with issues